formatBCE/Random-snippets/casing/Casing.md

 ## Casing asembly instructions.

+This is the casing i made for myself.
+Sorry if something goes wrong or too complicated with it - i use it around the house now and it suits me well.
+#### Advantages:
+- relatively easy to assemble/disassemble
+- looks pretty good
+- not the worst sound thanks to big-ish acoustic camera (although PLA isn't actually good for sound...)
+#### Disadvantages:
+- uses some other parts, that you'll have to buy...
+- doesn't give access to ESP and XMOS board USB ports.
+I tried, but ut starts looking ugly...

 ### Parts used
 1. USB female port like this: https://www.aliexpress.com/item/1005007469691687.html (for polished look).
 You can use simple USB-C cable instead...
 2. Speaker: 2 inch 4 Ohm 5 W speaker like this: https://a.co/d/cEpEeNt.